wnyao/learning-notes/algorithm/algorithm/quick-sort.md

             }

-            // if traverse undone, swap right and left index element then continue inward toward pivot if (left <= right) {
+            // if traverse undone, swap right and left index element then continue inward toward pivot
+            // if left >= right, it imply that all smaller elements are left of pivot and larger elements are right of pivot if (left <= right) {
                 swap(array, left, right);
                 left++;